gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 === "1.0.8.0"
 	The archive is updated frequently, below is the list of changes:

+	* 21.09.2023 - Updated Various Fixes.
+Replaced Setup Utility with the rewritten one.
 	* 16.09.2023 - Hotfix: Removed the :material-file:`IVMenuAPI.asi` that was bundled accidentally.
 	* 15.09.2023 - Updated FusionFix, ZolikaPatch, IV Tweaker, IV Fixes and Improvements, Liberty Tweaks, Radio Downgrader (this reduces the archive size a lot), Setup Utility.
 Added IV Bikers in Episodes voice sets fix.
 	* 08.09.2023 - Updated Various Fixes (should fix savefile damage).
 Added VAmbience.